sarkershantonu/sarkershantonu.github.io/_posts/2020/2020-09-05-maven-jmeter-properties.md

 ### Properties to work on
 We can change any property file and this will affect in jmeter startup.
 But, it is safe to change any property key/value in **user.properties** file .
 Usually properties in this file will override other prperties values.

-So, if you need to change any properties from jmeter.properties, put in user.properties file.
+So, if you need to change any properties from jmeter.properties, put in **user.properties** file.

-### Default Path
+### Default Property Path
-By default all properties are pointed to **/src/test/jmeter**, the test case directory
+By default all properties are pointed to **/src/test/jmeter**, the test case directory.

-### Default Property location

 ### To change configuration directory
 - by default the configuration directory is **/src/test/conf**.
 When we want to change , we can use